 His proximity to the Kennedy Space Centre at Cape Canaveral allowed him to cover extensively the final years of the 30-year space shuttle programme until its retirement in 2011, and the ongoing efforts by Nasa and private enterprise to resume flying humans into orbit from US soil.

-He has also reported on the darker side of US society including the recent mass shootings in Florida at the Pulse nightclub in Orlando and the Marjory Stoneman Douglas high school in Parkland.
-With the 2020 presidential election looming large, he will be covering many of the political events and issues in the nation’s most significant swing state.
+He has also reported on the darker side of US society including the mass shootings in Florida at the Pulse nightclub in Orlando and at the Marjory Stoneman Douglas high school in Parkland.
+He helped cover the 2020 presidential election for The Guardian from both a national and Florida aspect, and will continue to cover many of the political events and issues in the nation’s most significant swing state.